BRICK WALLS

 It was stated in yesterday's Times that the body of John Kier, Jr., who was entombed in the Bowery mine on April the 7th by a cave-in, was found on yesterday morning at 4:30 o'clock.
 The search has been kept up continuouisly since the accident, not less than twelve thousand tons of earth and rock being removed to uncover the body.

-The body was first discovered by Wm.
+Wm.
 Crowe, who, with the other force, were working under the supervision of Mr. Robert Scott, mine boss.
 As soon as the remains were brought to light the proper authorities were notified, and in a short time a jury was summoned by Constable E. E. Drew, composed of the following gentlemen: Charles Walker, foreman,; B. T. Schofield, Jos.
 Bear, Theo.
 Bath, Wm.
 Hill, W. S. Darr and Hugh Dunken.
 The jury soon assembled at the mine, and after viewing the remains adjourned to meet at the office of Justice Parker, in Frostburg, at 5 o'clock in the evening.

 After examining all the witnesses and taking the testimony the following verdict was returned:

-"We, the jury, find that the said John Kier, Jr., came to his death from a fall of roof coal in the Bowery mine, on Saturday, April 7th, and from the evidence taken the accident was unavoidable."
+"We, the jury, find that the said John Kier, Jr., came to his death from a fall of roof coal in the Bowery mine, on Saturday, April 7th, and from the evidence taken, the accident was unavoidable."

 The funeral (as stated yesterday) took place a 2 o'clock, Rev. Britt officiating.
 Interment was in Allegany cemetery, Frostburg.
 The corpse was followed to the grave by the largest number of sorrowing friends that has ever attended a funeral in that place.
 The Knights of Pythias and Independent Order of Odd Fellows, of which Mr. Kier was a member, attended.